Prepare, or help prepare, the specimens to be tested.

 The Welding Inspector (Test Supervisor) will guide the preparations of the pieces, assembly and periodically check progress to ensure conformity to the Standard.

-Fillet Weld Break Test
+Fillet Weld Break Test All Position Qualification

 The fillet weld break test is a simpler test that qualifies the welder to weld fillets with the process used during the test.
 To qualify all positions fillet welding, the welder must pass a separate break test in vertical and overhead positions.